 Marketing Automation

-This prototype envisioned the end state — a fully integrated workflow where automation connects each step across tools, eliminating friction between planning and execution.
+Marketing workflows were fragmented — disconnected tools, manual handoffs, slow execution.
+This prototype envisioned the fix: a fully integrated workflow where automation connects each step, eliminating friction between planning and execution.

-I led a 2-day cross-functional workshop to help the marketing team surface inefficiencies and define opportunities for automation and smarter campaign orchestration.
+I led a 2-day cross-functional workshop moving through discovery, ideation, and prioritization — surfacing inefficiencies and defining opportunities for automation and smarter campaign orchestration.

 The outcome was a validated journey roadmap projected to drive $4–5M through campaign efficiency and personalization — with vendor partnerships locked and engineering in active build at handoff.